 Abstract: The objective of this paper is to present the human factors training methodology in Adif and its theoretical bases.
 This methodology represents a different way of understanding safety, more focused on what to...

-Hopkins, A. (2006), “Studying organisational cultures and their effects on safety” Safety Science 44 875–889
+Hopkins, A. (2006), “Studying organisational cultures and their effects on safety”, (Safety Science 44: 875–889)

-Studying organisational cultures and their effects on safety Abstract: How do organisational cultures influence safety?
-To answer this question requires a strategy for investigating organisational culture.
-By far the...
+Abstract: How do organisational cultures influence safety?
+Answering this question requires a strategy for investigating organisational culture.
+By far the most widely used research strategy is the perception survey....

 Abstract: Objective: What is the influence of general management trends and safety research on managing safety?
 Method: A literature study which is limited to original English and Dutch books, documents, and articles...

-Rolina.
-G, Accou.
-B (2019), “Towards the European Railway Safety Culture Model”, WCRR 2019, Tokyo
+Rolina, G. & Accou, B. (2019), “Towards the European Railway Safety Culture Model”, (WCRR 2019, Tokyo)

-Towards the European Railway Safety Culture Model Abstract In 2017, the European Union Agency for Railways launched an ambitious programme to foster the development of a positive safety culture across European...
+Abstract In 2017, the European Union Agency for Railways launched an ambitious programme to foster the development of a positive safety culture across European railways.
+The programme includes the design of methods and...

 Mühl, K. (2021).
 Automated Railway – Operation as Usual: Best Practice to Achieve Situational Awareness.
 Automation myth busting series